 Very hard to grip when wet

 Measuring an incredible 5.9 ounces, it's the second-lightest knife we tested and well below our lineup average of 7.26 ounces.
 This is in part due to its unique construction that includes adding a precise amount of sand inside the handle for balance.
-While the other lightweight knife in our tests, the Victorinox, felt almost cheap because of its 0.2-ounce-less weight, the Global actually had a pleasing hand feel for our testers — it was both well-balanced and comfortable to hold.
+While the other lightweight knife in our tests, the Victorinox, felt almost cheap because of its 0.2-ounce-less weight, the Global actually had a pleasing hand feel for our testers — “this knife is both well-balanced and comfortable for me to hold,” noted one tester.
 The blade itself is very capable, with above-average edge retention compared to the rest of our lineup.
 In particular, small, precise cuts felt right at home using the Global.

 The lightweight Global has a unique shape and feel that not everyone will love, but it holds its own compared to some knives that cost twice as much.
 Often found at steep discounts, this capable model has the potential to be a high-value kitchen implement.